 This law does not apply to people who have a heightened responsibility for the child (like a parent or guardian or teacher), as described below.
 People with those types of enhanced responsibilities are covered under the felony offense of Injury to a Child if they fail to report abuse.

 Have you been charged with Failure to Stop or Report Aggravated Sexual Assault of Child?
-Call criminal lawyer Paul Saputo at (888) 239-9305.
+Call criminal lawyer Paul Saputo at (888) 239-9305 to discuss legal representation.

 Failure to Stop or Report Aggravated Sexual Assault of Child is classified in the Texas Penal Code under Title 8 “Offenses Against Public Administration”, Chapter 38 “Obstructing Governmental Operation.